tervahagn/SL-DC-garlic-hub/docs/connect-media-player.md

 - **UUID**: Universally Unique Identifier.THis should be definitely unique!
 - **NAME**: Name of the player which will be shown in the overview.
 - **Firmware-version**: A string of your current app or firmware version
-- **MODEL**; A short ID without spaces to detect specific player and give them probably a different SMIL index
+- **MODEL**: A short ID without spaces to detect specific player and give them probably a different SMIL index

 #### API Explanation